 Brown Sugar: I’ve added in some brown sugar to the cake, instead of just using all white sugar.
 I really love brown sugar in chocolate cakes as I feel like it adds some depth and richness to it.

-BUTTERMILK: There’s buttermilk in this cake as well and I LOVE baking with buttermilk.
-It’s rich, has a good fat content to it and really brings a good flavor to the cake.
+Buttermilk: There’s buttermilk in this cake as well and I LOVE baking with buttermilk.
+It’s rich, has a good fat content to it and really gives a good flavor to the cake.
 (If you can’t get it, make sure to look at the FAQ section below.)

 Now let’s talk just a second about the mixing method for this cake.
 We’re going to use the reverse creaming method.
 That just means instead of creaming the butter and sugar together first, you’ll actually mix the dry ingredients and mix in the butter to coat it, then add in the liquid ingredients.

 Don’t worry, there’s nothing’ to it.
 In fact I find it easier to use this mixing method, instead of the regular creaming method and the recipe instructions will talk you through it…plus there’s a video.

 Why am I using the reverse creaming method for this cake?

 - I like it because it’s easy to do.